What is 9legacy?

 Some small components of these distributions are included in 9legacy.

-We encourage you to take a look to the other Plan 9 distributions and discover all the interesting features developped by the Plan 9 community.
+We encourage you to look at the other Plan 9 distributions and discover the many interesting features developed by the Plan 9 community.

 How to apply the 9legacy patches?